cwahlfeldt/bandly/INVITE_SYSTEM.md

 # Band Invite System

+## UPDATED - Unified Invitation System

-A comprehensive invitation system for inviting new and existing users to join bands in the Bandly app.
+A comprehensive invitation system for inviting new and existing users to join bands.
+This system uses a **single source of truth** (`band_invitations` table) for all invitation types.

 ## Features